paulsinnett/SSAO/README.md

 ![Mac sees you](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExeW5uemM3ZXlpdTUwYWYyeTVqYWUzcW41YTZsNnA2NHZhbmJnZnNodSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/9Jp1WsDkwkLtcrHBT9/giphy-downsized-large.gif)

-The first clue is that the camera is tilted down which you can see from the horizon line in the screenshots.
-But in images with normals coloured, the floor plane is pure green.
-This implies that the normal colours are world space normals with green up, red to the right, and blue towards us.
-If the normals were in camera space, the floor would mix green and blue based on its relative angle to the camera.
+To begin, I wanted to emulate the normal colouring shown in the screenshots.
+At first I thought it matched the standard Unity normal colouring, but it doesn't.
+One difference, as evidenced by the cube at the back right of the screen is that blue represents normals pointing towards the camera.
+In Unity, this is represented as negative blue and hence clipped to 0.
+The other difference, as evidenced by the colouring of the floor, is that the normals are in world space.
+If it were in camera space, the floor would effectively be tipped towards the camera and hence mix green and blue.

-This project contains a modified post processing debug layer that displays the normals in world space for comparison purposes.
+This project contains a modified post processing debug layer that displays the normals in world space with blue towards us for comparison purposes.

 Included in this project is the scene `NormalTest`.
-This scene visualises normal directions by reading them from images wherever you hover the mouse.
+This scene shows normal directions by reading them from the pixel under the mouse pointer and then projecting a line in the direction of the normal.
+This helps visualize the surfaces.

 ## The seat

 Focussing on the seat of the chair, broadly speaking it should be a flat surface pointing up and therefore should be a flat green colour.
 However, the normals have been smoothed.
-If I make a squashed cube and smooth the normals, this is the colouring I get:
+If I make a squashed cube and smooth the normals (the `SmoothedNormals` scene), this is the colouring I get:

 ![flattened and smoothed cube](https://github.com/paulsinnett/SSAO/assets/3679392/5f95d0dc-a723-4ae6-a412-d7155a059e78)